irllabs/archive_socialvr-browser/README.md

 ```
 Note that `npm run deploy` and `npm build:prod` build the project in different ways.
 * `npm run deploy` points to the staging API server
-* `npm run buil:prod` points to the production API server.
+* `npm run build:prod` points to the production API server.
 Also, it minifies all the JavaScript so the project can move to the browser quicker.

 ##### Extra safe prod deployment (deploy what is currently in master)
 ```sh